 Week 5: 1 grande + green tea (or switch from espresso to coffee, etc. – you get the idea)

-A lot of times, what we really want is just something warm to drink, in which case, warm water with lemon or caffeine-free herbal tea can be just as satisfying.
+A lot of times, what we really want is just something warm to drink, in which case, warm water with lemon or caffeine-free herbal tea with a little bit of honey can be just as satisfying.
 I love orange spice, passionfruit, and chamomile.
 Take a trip to a Teavana or another tea shop near you and see what your pallet prefers.
+There are endless flavors!

 If you ARE going to enjoy coffee, black is the healthiest way.
 I’ll talk about sweeteners in my next Health Hacks post.
 If you must add something, go for FULL FAT ORGANIC/PASTURE milk or half-and-half.
 Yes, I said full fat.
 If you haven’t heard yet, it’s been pretty well-established that fat is not your enemy.
 Full fat dairy from pasture-raised cows (1) is high in omega-3s, and (2) does not spike your blood sugar like skim/low-fat dairy does.
 While trying to dial back on caffeine, the last thing you need is a sugar crash.
 If you’re more into coffee for all the sugary yumminess and flavorings, then follow my blog for future posts on healthy snacking alternatives. 🙂